rapid7/metasploit-framework/documentation/modules/auxiliary/server/browser_autopwn2.md

 * bap_firefox_only.rc - For testing Firefox
 * bap_flash_only.rc - Fore testing Adobe Flash
 * bap_ie_only.rc - For testing Internet Explorer
+* bap_dryrun_only.rc - Rickrolls the target, and shows you all the suitable exploits against that target.
+No exploits will actually be fired.

 Here's an example of using bap_flash_only.rc to test Adobe Flash vulnerabilities: